 “There is always talk of a potential crisis at Real Madrid if we do not win, and that is partly the reason we are so driven to win matches.

 “We had a team meeting the other day and that is what we had to do, we will not shy away from this situation.”

 If Real Madrid manager Santiago Solari knows his history, one period from his playing career might be playing on his mind right now.

-The Spaniard’s final season at Santiago Bernabeu was the 2004/05 campaign.
+The Argentine’s final season at Santiago Bernabeu was the 2004/05 campaign.
 That season was the last time Madrid had three full-time managers in a single season – Jose Antonio Camacho resigned a month into the season, replacement, Mariano Garcia Remon, lasted only three months before being sacked and Vanderlei Luxemburgo took over for the rest of the season.

 It’s unlikely that Solari remembers the season fondly, and if he does dwell upon it at all, he might be worrying over whether history is about to repeat itself, at his expense.

 His own reign started well enough, as Solari became the first Real Madrid manager to win his first four games in charge in nine years after replacing the doomed Julen Lopetegui in October.
 He’s even won a trophy, as Los Blancos coasted to their third- straight FIFA Club World Cup triumph.
 And his overall record isn’t poor – 12 wins, three losses, one draw.